hi-aryan/ratekth/notes/architecture.md

 (auth)/: Route Group.
 Login/Register pages using the Auth Layout.

-(dashboard)/: Route Group.
-Main app pages (Feed, Course, Profile) using the Dashboard Layout.
+(app)/: Route Group.
+Main app pages (Feed, Course, Profile) using the App Layout.

 api/: Webhooks Only. (e.g., Database webhooks).
 Do not build your own API here.